Protein design with RL from AI feedback

 AlphaFold2 allows us to predict protein structure from sequence.
 Additionally, inverse models have also been developed, which predict the sequences of naturally occurring proteins from their structure.
 However, both of these models are limited in many protein engineering contexts, where we have some particular structural feature that we want to generate in an engineered protein.

 A crucial problem here is that we don’t know exactly what protein structures are possible (i.e. for which structures there exists some sequence), and our structure-to-sequence models do not yet have the capability to find similar structures, for which sequences exist, to a target structure.
 As Po-Ssu Huang says, “creating novel backbones for which there exist a foldable sequence remains one of the greatest challenges in protein engineering”.
-Additionally, aside from this target design feature, the rest of the protein structure is often irrelevant, and thus we would like a way to search for proteins based on a fuzzy structural search.
+Another aspect about this problem is that, aside from this target design feature, the rest of the protein structure is often irrelevant, and thus we would like a way to search for proteins based on a fuzzy structural search.
 One approach to this has been searching over a latent design space (e.g. from a VAE) to find proteins with the desired structural feature.

-Here, I propose the approach of using an RL protein design agent along with AlphaFold2 to assemble proteins conditioned on loose structural constraints.
-In this process, the RL agent generates an amino acid sequence incrementally, receiving feedback on how well the structure (from AlphaFold2) of the current prototypical sequence meets the design criteria after each incremental generation step.
+Here, I propose the approach of using an RL protein design agent along with ESMFold (we don’t actually use AlphaFold as ESMFold is much faster) to assemble proteins conditioned on loose structural constraints.
+In this process, the RL agent generates an amino acid sequence incrementally, receiving feedback on how well the structure (from ESMFold) of the current prototypical sequence meets the design criteria after each incremental generation step.

 Experiment 1